laravel/lumen-docs/errors.md

 The `render` method is responsible for converting the exception into an HTTP response that should be sent back to the browser.
 By default, the exception is passed to the base class which generates a response for you.
 However, you are free to check the exception type or return your own custom response.

-The `dontReport` property of the exception handler contains an array of exception types that will not be logged.
+The `$dontReport` property of the exception handler contains an array of exception types that will not be logged.
 By default, exceptions resulting from 404 errors are not written to your log files.
 You may add other exception types to this array as needed.

 <a name="http-exceptions"></a>
 ## HTTP Exceptions